wpengine/faustjs/plugins/wpe-headless/readme.txt

 = 0.5.6 =

-- Fixes an issue where we were not properly returning the templates hierarchy from the templates hierarchy filter.
+- Fixes an issue where the templates hierarchy from the templates hierarchy filter was not being returned.

 = 0.5.5 =